What is burnout and can I do anything about it?

 Stay connected

 If you feel overworked, you might lose time with family and friends in favour of more time at the office.
 But humans are inherently social creatures, so spending time with people you like may improve your wellbeing.
-And feeling connected to other people can have a number of benefits on both your physical and mental health.
+And feeling connected to other people is good for both your physical and mental health.

 Get creative